Super-exponential behaviors of out-of-time ordered correlators and Loschmidt echo in a non-Hermitian interacting system: Acknowledgements

-{\textit{Acknowledgements.--}} W. Zhao is supported by the National Natural Science Foundation of China (Grant No. 12065009) and the Science and Technology Planning Project of Jiangxi province (Grant No. 20224ACB201006).
-J. Liu is supported by the NSAF (Contract No. U1930403).
+W. Zhao is supported by the National Natural Science Foundation of China (Grant No. 12365002 and 12065009), the Science and Technology Planning Project of Jiangxi province (Grant No. 20224ACB201006 and 20224BAB201023), Key Laboratory of Low Dimensional Quantum Materials and Sensor Devices of Jiangxi Education Institutes (NO. GanJiaoKeZi-20241301).
+J. Liu is supported by the NSAF (Contract No. U2330401).